 To make gluing easier, a glue-together floor should be installed with the tongues facing out, which means you lay the first row with the groove side of the planks facing the wall.
 A professional installer may cut off the groove before installing the first row, but it probably doesn't matter because the baseboard usually covers the groove, and even if it doesn't, the groove is strong enough to support weight, especially if you're installing high-quality flooring.

-Be sure to use waterproof urethane glue that comes in a container with a tapered tip that fits easily inside the groove.
+Be sure to use waterproof urethane glue (per the flooring manufacturer's specifications) that comes in a container with a tapered tip that fits easily inside the groove.
 Keep a rag handy so you can wipe off any excess glue that oozes out when you tap the planks together before it dries.

 Finishing the Installation

 Once the floor is in place, you must install baseboard.
 It isn't optional because it holds the floor down as well as hides the expansion gap.
-Baseboard that is 3/4-inch thick is enough to cover most gaps created by angled walls, but if not, you can always nail quarter-round foot molding to the baseboard for extra width.
-Prime and paint the baseboard before you install it so all you have to do afterward is touch up nail holes.
+Baseboard that is 3/4-inch thick is enough to cover most gaps created by angled walls, but if not, you can always nail quarter-round or base shoe molding to the baseboard for extra coverage.
+Prime and paint (or stain and clearcoat) the baseboard before you install it so all you have to do afterward is touch up nail holes.

 Engineered bamboo flooring comes prefinished, so no staining, sanding or finishing is required.
 In fact, the floor requires very little maintenance: periodic vacuuming and occasional mopping with a damp — not wet — mop or a dry microfiber mop and a commercial hardwood-floor cleaner.

 - Smith & Fong Plyboo Direct: About Smith & Fong Co.
 Plyboo

 - The Bamboo Flooring Company: Beginners Guide to Installing Bamboo Flooring

 - BuildDirect: How to Install Glueless-Click Bamboo Flooring